CopernicaMarketingSoftware/Documentation/Mailerq/4.2/mgmt-domains.md

 By pressing the green "Running" button you can pause deliveries to an individual IP.
 If an IP is paused, MailerQ will first look for other available IPs to send messages to; if no IP is found the message is put in a temporary queue in RabbitMQ.

-If one or more forced errors are configured for the domain they will appear in the "Forced errors" section.
+If one or more Forced Errors are configured for the domain they will appear in the "Forced Errors" section.

 To give you an idea of where your messages are in MailerQ, the "Queues" section contains counters indicating how many messages are contained in each queue.
 MailerQ keeps an in-memory queue for the messages it plans to send as soon as possible, this is a fast